LeidenUniversityLibrary/islandora_batch_modify/README.md

    * the value for the property of the object.
 It should not be empty.
 In case of property:state the valid values are A, I or D  (Active, Inactive or Deleted).
    * the value for the property of a datastream of the object.
 It should not be empty.
 In case of property:DSID:state the only valid value is D (Deleted).
 This will delete the datastream.
    * a collection id when used with 'add_to_collection' or 'remove_from_collection'.
 This should be the id of an existing collection.
+   * a three-letter language identifier used with 'generate_*ocr'.

 ## Requirements